JohnKendrick/PDielec/Sphinx/theory.rst

    :label: eq-MieVariable2

    \begin{aligned}
-   \widetilde{m}_w &= m_2\left( 1 - iS\left( 0 \right)2\pi Nk^{- 3} \right) \\
+   \widetilde{m}_w &= m_2\left( 1 + iS\left( 0 \right)2\pi Nk^{- 3} \right) \\
    N &= \frac{f}{V_{sphere}}  \\
    V_{sphere} &= \frac{4}{3} \pi a^{3} \\
    k &= \frac{2\pi}{\lambda}
    \end{aligned}

 Here :math:`N` is the number density of particles and :math:`k` is the wave-vector of the light in the surrounding medium.
 The subscript :math:`w` indicates that there are three values for the effective refractive index, depending on which diagonal value of the permittivity tensor is taken.
+There is a change in sign from the expressions given by Hulst, this to make the imaginary component compatible with the effective permittivities.
 Once the effective refractive index is known in each direction the effective permittivity can be calculated using the one third rule :cite:`Stout2007`;

 .. math::
    :label: eq-effectiveri